Color conversion of fonts, images, and symbols.

 Use import of existing bit-map pictures (name.bmp, name.jpg, name.png).
 Pictures are always imported with the original color resolution.

 Convert to symbols with the same pixel color resolution as used by the target display.
-Or use the simple conversion of low contrast color designs to high contrast anti-alias gray-level symbols.
+Or use the simple conversion of low contrast color designs to high contrast anti-alias intensity level symbols.

-This example shows a low contrast logo design imported from a *.png file and converted to high contrast anti-alias gray-tone.
+This example shows a low contrast logo design imported from a *.png file and converted to high contrast anti-alias intensity level.
 The original has 32-bit-per-pixel, the high contrast logo has only 4-bit-per-pixel.
 The logo can then be rendered later with any combination of text and background color.

 Support for use of color palettes